 It can be emailed to firstname.lastname@example.org or to email@example.com.

-Is the SALT Program ONLY for former campers?
+Is the SALT Program ONLY for returning campers?

-No. While many of our SALT participants are former campers, the program is open to young men who have no camp experience at all.
+No. While many of our SALT participants have been campers, the program is open to young men who have no camp experience at all.

 How long does a SALT session last?